Chapman finished fifth on the still rings (14.750) at the men's national qualifier.

 HIGH SCHOOL | CLUB TEAM: Winter Park High School...AP Scholar...served as president of the Interact Club...IB Diploma recipient...member of the National Honor Society, Math Honor Society, Social Studies Honor Society and Spanish Honor Society...competed at the club level for Ace Gymnastics (coached by John Hallett, Mike Turner and Greg Weller) and Orlando Metro Gymnastics (coached by Casimiro Suarez)...five-time national qualifier (2007-11)...three-time Florida state team member...three-time Region 8 team member...member of the 2010 Region 8 team that won the national championship...2008 state champion on the parallel bars...2009 state champion on the floor exercise and vault...2009 Region 8 champion on the high bar...received first-team Academic All-American honors for three straight years.

-PERSONAL: Full name is Gared Ryan Chapman...nickname is "Meatball"...son of Eddie and Christine Chapman...has one younger half-sister, Ann, and one younger half-brother, Will...majoring in electrical engineering...future plans include becoming a pilot or engineer...served as Element Leader...spent eight years playing in a school orchestra...enjoys writing and playing music...comes from a family with a strong military history...has one uncle, Brook "Holly" Rollins, who is currently serving in the Air Force Reserves...traveled to Osan AB, Korea, for Operation Air Force over the summer...also participated in the Field Engineering Readiness Laboratory (FERL) and worked Basic Cadet Training ...favorite events are the still rings, because "I feel in control and secure", and the high bar, because "it's a lot of fun to fly through the air"...member of Cadet Squadron 20.
+PERSONAL: Full name is Gared Ryan Chapman...nickname is "Meatball"...son of Eddie and Christine Chapman...has one younger half-sister, Ann, and one younger half-brother, Will...majoring in electrical engineering...future plans include becoming a pilot ...served as Element Leader during Basic Cadet Training...also held that position during the academic year and served as a PEER and Assistant Flight Commander...named to the Dean's List...enjoys writing and playing music...spent eight years playing in a school orchestra...comes from a family with a strong military history...has one uncle, Brook "Holly" Rollins, who is currently serving in the Air Force Reserves...completed the Powered Flight Program and served as cadre for Expeditionary Survival and Evasion Training (ESET) over the summer...gave up summer leave to train for the U.S. Qualifier...favorite events are the still rings, because "I feel in control and secure", and the high bar, because "it's a lot of fun to fly through the air"...member of Cadet Squadron 20.